Mario Beretta

-Mario Beretta (born 30 October 1959 in Milan) is an Italian association football manager and former football player.
+Mario Beretta (born 30 October 1959) is an Italian football manager and former player.
 He most recently served as head coach of Serie B club Latina.

-Career

 Playing career

-Beretta had a short career as footballer, playing only in the season 1976-77 for Pro Sesto and in that 1978-79 for Rovellasca in Serie D.
+Beretta was born in Milan.
+He had a short career as a footballer, playing only in the 1976–77 season for Pro Sesto and in that 1978–79 for Rovellasca in Serie D.

 Coaching career

-In 1982, aged 23, he became a coach for amateur team Abbiategrassos youth squad, and 1984 for Monza's.
-He was also a successful School Teacher in the mid eighties for Istituto Gonzaga and Istituto Leopardi in Milan.
+In 1982, aged 23, he became a coach for the amateur team Abbiategrassos youth squad, and in 1984 for Monza's.
+He was also a successful School Teacher in the mid-eighties for Istituto Gonzaga and Istituto Leopardi in Milan.
 His first team role came in 1994 for amateur side Corsico, whereas his first professional appearance came the next year for Pro Patria, followed by Saronno, Como and Lumezzane.

 After three successful seasons with Varese of Serie C1, Beretta was signed by Ternana of Serie B. An exciting debut in 2002–03 was followed by a sacking the next season.
 In 2004–05, Serie A club Chievo Verona called him to replace Luigi Delneri.
-Despite a strong starting, Beretta's Chievo slowly but continuously fell down the table, and he was fired three matchdays to the end of the season, with Chievo fully involved in a tough relegation battle, to be replaced by caretaker Maurizio D'Angelo.
+Despite a strong start, Beretta's Chievo slowly but continuously fell down the table, and he was fired three matchdays to the end of the season, with Chievo fully involved in a tough relegation battle, to be replaced by caretaker Maurizio D'Angelo.

-In 2005–06 he coached successfully Parma, ending in tenth place, then turned out to be seventh following the 2006 Serie A scandal which consequently led Parma to a UEFA Cup qualifying.
+In 2005–06, he coached successfully Parma, ending in tenth place, then turned out to be seventh following the 2006 Serie A scandal, which consequently led Parma to a UEFA Cup qualifying.
 Then he coached Siena for the 2006–07 season, but he suffered in the relegation fight until the last matchday.
 Siena kept its place in Serie A after a dramatic win over S.S.
 Lazio.
-Some days later he agreed to leave the club, being replaced by Andrea Mandorlini; however he was reappointed at the helm of the Tuscan side after Mandorlini was sacked on 12 November 2007 following a 2–3 home loss to Livorno.
+Some days later he agreed to leave the club, being replaced by Andrea Mandorlini; however he was reappointed at the helm of the Tuscan side after Mandorlini was sacked on 12 November 2007 following a 3–2 home loss to Livorno.

 On 18 May 2008, after Siena's 2–2 draw against Palermo in the final matchday, Beretta said in his press conference that he was quitting Siena.
 This was confirmed by the club a few days later; he left Siena after a very impressive season ended with a record 44 points, the best result in Robur's time in the Italian top flight.
 He was successively announced on 23 June as new head coach of Lecce, newly promoted in the 2008–09 Serie A. He was sacked on 9 March after a 0–0 home draw against bottom-placed Reggina in the Week 27 of Serie A that left Lecce in second-last place.